-Choose from the song time selections (suggestions included in book) or from one of your own.
+Choose from the song time selections (suggestions included in book).

 Enrichment Idea: Gettin' Empty

 Present various items to the class which are empty such as an empty bag of cookies, an empty piggy bank or an empty jewelry box.
 Create anticipation for the kids to see what's inside.
 Ask, "What do you expect to find?
 Who wants to be the first to open one of them up?"
 (You might allow a few kids to come open them.)
 "Did you expect to find them empty?
 Is being empty ever a good thing?"
 Most often we like things to be filled up.
 When we go on a trip, we want our gas tanks filled.
 When we're hungry we want our stomachs filled.
 When we get a box of candy, we want candy in it.
 In fact, I can't think of anything that when empty, it's a good thing!

 When Jesus began his teaching, he said, "Blessed are the poor in spirit, for theirs is the kingdom of heaven."
 What do you think of when you hear of someone being poor?
 (Discuss)

 When we think of being poor, we think of someone who doesn't have a lot of money or nice clothing or food to eat or who doesn't live in a nice home, but this isn't what Jesus is talking about.
 Being poor in spirit means realizing we're spiritually broke.
 We're poor on the inside.
 The Bible tells us that man looks at the outside of a person, but God looks at the heart.
 So if getting into the kingdom of heaven means you must first be poor in spirit, what do you think Jesus means?
 (Discuss)